maltaweel/eBayScraper/README.md

 <b>NER Category Definitions </b>

-For category definitions of the NER and dictionary used, see definitions.docx.
+For category definitions of the NER and dictionary used, see definitions.docx or definitions.pdf.

 <i>eBayScraper</i>